bacf5/dolaruco-app/README.md

 - **Dolar Tarjeta**: The "card" dollar rate, used for foreign purchases.
 - **Dolar Mayorista**: The wholesale dollar rate, used for commercial transactions.

+## To-do

+- [ ] Future update will include support for additional currencies related to the Argentine Peso: UYU, CLP, BRL.
+- [ ] Icon made in Icon Composer